Judge's illness delays sentencing for ex-Proud Boys leader Enrique Tarrio in Jan. 6 case

-Former Proud Boys national leader Enrique Tarrio’s sentencing for orchestrating the far-right extremist group’s attack on the U.S. Capitol has been delayed until Sept.
-5.
+The sentencing for former Proud Boys national leader Enrique Tarrio, who was convicted of orchestrating the far-right extremist group’s attack on the U.S. Capitol after Donald Trump lost the 2020 election, has been delayed until next week because the judge hearing the case became sick.

-The Justice Department is seeking a 33-year prison sentence for the 39-year-old Tarrio, who’s from Miami.
-That’s nearly twice the length of the longest prison term so far among hundreds of Capitol riot prosecutions.

-Tarrio wasn’t in Washington when Proud Boys members joined thousands of Donald Trump supporters in storming the Capitol on Jan.
-6, 2021.
-But federal prosecutors say Tarrio organized and led the group’s assault from afar.
+Prosecutors are seeking 33 years behind bars for Tarrio, who had already been arrested and ordered to leave Washington, D.C., by the time Proud Boys members joined thousands of Trump supporters in storming the Capitol on Jan.
+6, 2021, as lawmakers met to certify Joe Biden's election victory.
+But prosecutors say Tarrio organized and led the group's assault from afar, inspiring followers with his charisma and penchant for propaganda.

-Get South Florida local news, weather forecasts and entertainment stories to your inbox.
-Sign up for NBC South Florida newsletters.

 Tarrio was a top target in one of the most important Capitol riot cases prosecuted by the Justice Department.
 He and three lieutenants were convicted in May of charges including seditious conspiracy — a rarely brought Civil War-era offense that the Justice Department levied against members of far-right groups who played a key role in the Jan.
 6 attack.
+His sentencing, now set for Sept.
+5, caps one of the most significant prosecutions in the U.S. Capitol insurrection.

+Get South Florida local news, weather forecasts and entertainment stories to your inbox.
+Sign up for NBC South Florida newsletters.

-The Justice Department has also recently charged Trump with conspiring to subvert American democracy, accusing the Republican of plotting in the days before the attack to overturn the results of the election that he lost.
+The Justice Department has also recently charged Trump with conspiring to subvert American democracy, accusing the Republican of plotting in the days before the attack to overturn the results of the election that he lost to Biden, a Democrat.
 The Tarrio case — and hundreds of others like it — function as a vivid reminder of the violent chaos fueled by Trump’s lies around the election and the extent to which his false claims helped inspire right-wing extremists who ultimately stormed the Capitol to thwart the peaceful transfer of presidential power.

 Trump, who is the early front-runner for the 2024 GOP presidential nomination, insists he did nothing wrong.
 His trial is set for March 4.